Pantry Seafood Casserole

 Let’s get the sauce started first and watch how fast the rest comes together.

-A drizzle of sesame oil goes into a stovetop pan first, followed by coconut milk and the dried mushrooms.
 Very quickly the mushrooms come back to life and a lovely earthy flavor and aroma lays the foundation for the sauce.

 Secondly we place the rice noodles, spice and torn pieces of nori into the coconut milk.

 Be sure to keep an eye on them because they will drink up the liquid fast.
-An added drizzle of while wine or water will help to keep the sauce, saucey!
+An added drizzle of wine or water will help to keep the sauce, saucey!

 Next, we will transfer this mixture to a casserole dish, layer on the seafood choices and finish it off with a generous sprinkle of crumbled chips across the top.